Freelance vs Contract Workers: Which One Should You Hire?

 Freelancers typically work independently and are not integrated into the company’s structure or hierarchy.
 They provide their services for a specific project and are not involved in the company’s daily operations.
 They may still be asked to comply with company culture, however.
 This is especially true if their work requires them to collaborate closely with others.
 Contract workers tend to be more integrated.

 Because they are usually considered business owners, freelancers are responsible for their own taxes and benefits, like health insurance.
 They typically receive a 1099 form from the companies they work with.
+This form is particularly important in determining which of the federal tax brackets for 2024 applies to a specific worker.
 The classification for contract worker taxes and benefits can vary.
 It usually hinges on the specific contract and level of control that the company exerts.
 In some cases, contract workers might receive a W-2 form and be eligible for certain benefits.

 Here’s a table summarizing the key distinctions: